Olan1/revu/README.md

 Users can create reviews, edit them, view both their work and others, and delete them.
 Users can only edit and delete reviews that are linked to their profile.

+All forms validate the data entered:
+- Sign up form ensures no empty fields, verifies email address, and ensures password has uppercase and lowercase letters, a digit, a special character, and is at least 8 characters long
+- The sign in page verifies that bothe the email address an password are in the database and are linked to the same user
+- The Edit/New REVU forms check for empty fields, valid URLs, fields requiring numeric values are numbers, and the rating falls within the specified range

 ### Features Left to Implement
 I would like to link the search bar directly to the database as opposed to sifting through data on the page.
 The current method works fine with a small number of users but would not scale well, and would also not work well in the case of pagination.

-Also, further form validation is required, such as ensuring a more secure password is picked and a valid URL is being entered.

 I would also like to give users the option to update and add more personal data, as well as display it in a user profile section.

 I would like to add the ability for users to comment on, like and/or rate each others reviews.

-The user agreement also needs to be filled with relevant content (currently Lorem Ipsum text).
+The user agreement also needs to be filled with relevant content as it currently it contains Lorem Ipsum text.

 ## Testing